philippesalembier/SckitamVCV/README.md

 The two sliders below \Delta X (\Delta Y) respectively define a horizontal (vertical) translation before and after the rotation.
 This allows one to precisely position the curve in the 2D space if necessary.

+X & Y input and output are polyphonic.
+The actual number of channels is defined by the X input port.

 ## 2DAffine <a id="2DAffine"> </a>
 ![](doc/2DAffine.png)